ma-ji/amgps/_pages/assignments.md

 - [Estimating the Reproducibility of Psychological Science](https://osf.io/ezcuj/wiki/home/)
 - [Mass Replications & Extensions (social psychology)](https://mgto.org/pre-registered-replications/)
 - "Cited by" articles of the course readings.

+## 4.4 Bonus points for non-Early-Pass students

+For non-Early-Pass students, you can join a replication project and get up to 5% bonus points.
+The lead Early-Pass students are solely responsible for the projects' final quality.

 <br>